supserrr/momo-data/README.md

 This project was developed by our team as part of the Enterprise Web Development course.
 The system demonstrates our skills in:

 - Backend data processing and ETL pipelines
-- Database design and management with proper normalization
+- Database design and management
 - Frontend development and data visualization
-- API design and implementation with JSON serialization
+- API design and implementation
 - Full-stack application architecture
 - Entity relationship modeling and database optimization